pfheatwole/thesis/meta/discussion.rst

   of the motivations for my project is to build a top-down parametric paraglider system.

-* **Drive home why parametric is so important for my needs.** It makes it easier to model existing wings, which makes the models easier to compare against existing wings.
-It also makes it easier to implement existing wings, which makes it less expensive to build a database/catalog of models for existing wings.
-I need a catalog of wings in order to build a distribution over the wing parameters, which is necessary for the flight reconstruction model (which is uncertain about the wind model, thus needs a prior over wing models.)
-It also increases flexibility: a fixed canopy geometry doesn't allow making the lobe anhedral a function of the accelerator, which has significant effects on aerodynamic performance (eg, modern wings often have their best glide ratios when a small amount of speedbar has been applied, keeping the wing more arced for "hands-up stability").

 * I started with designs from :cite:`benedetti2012ParaglidersFlightDynamics`, and applied extensive modifications to support the needs of my thesis.